shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 Congratulations!
 You now have your very own word2vec model trained on your own corpus of text.
 Let’s explore your creation a bit further.

 We know that the word2vec model is used to map all words to a vector representation.
-We can view the vector corresponding to any word in our model’s vocabulary as follows:
+We can view the vector corresponding to any word in our model's vocabulary as follows:

 {% highlight python %}